 SIU Discontinues St. Thomas Investigation

-The Interim Director of the Special Investigations Unit, Joseph Martino, has terminated an investigation into an interaction that occurred last month between St. Thomas Police Service (STPS) officers and a 24-year-old woman.
+The Director of the Special Investigations Unit, Joseph Martino, has terminated an investigation into an incident last month in St. Thomas.

 Lisez ce communiqué en français.

 Telephone/No de téléphone: 416-622-2342 or/ou 1-800-787-8529 extension 2342